 The export potential of Russian dual-use drones is estimated at $5–12 billion per year.
 This was stated by the head of the Ministry of Industry and Trade of the Russian Federation, Anton Alikhanov, at the plenary session of the forum "Unmanned Systems: Technologies of the Future," which is taking place in Moscow.

-The minister recalled that China currently leads in terms of the volume of the domestic UAV market.
+The minister noted that China currently leads in terms of the volume of the domestic UAV market.
 At the same time, the Asian country is considered the largest exporter of various types of drones to the international market.
 Russia's task, taking into account all current developments, is to compete with China.

 The presentation of the Ministry of Industry and Trade of the Russian Federation indicates that the markets of India, Indonesia, and Vietnam represent great potential for the export of domestic UAVs.
-The estimated share of Russia was estimated at 3.6-9.4 billion dollars and the volume of supplies — up to 7.5 million units of equipment.
+The estimated share of Russia was estimated at $3.6-9.4 billion and the volume of supplies – up to 7.5 million units of equipment.

 Where they are not afraid of Western sanctions and where Chinese UAVs have not massively flown.

-Read more on the topic:
+Read also on the topic:

-Detects drones at a great distance: the acoustic sensor system "Rasada" from TsBST is presented
+Detects drones at a great distance: The Rasada acoustic sensor system from TsBST is presented

 New S-350 Vityaz and S-400 Triumf SAM systems enter the Russian army